panagiks/reverse_shell/README.md

 * Multiple/All Hosts management; order File/Binary transfer and UDP Flood from Multiple/All connected Hosts
 * Modular Code Design to allow easy customization
 * Client script is tested and is compatible with PyInstaller (can be made into .exe)[3]
-* Full server side plug-in support[4]
+* Full server side Plug-in support[4]
+* Plug-in management, including the ability to Install(Download) and Dynamically Load Plug-ins.
 * RESTful API for the Server Module

 *[1]The idea for XORing as well as the skeleton for the client came from [primalsecurity.net](http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do

-*[2]UDP Spoofing uses RAW_SOCKETS so in order to utilize it, the client has to run on an OS that supports RAW_SOCKETS (most Unix-Based) and with root privilages.
+*[2]UDP Spoofing uses RAW_SOCKETS so in order to utilize it, the client has to run on an OS that supports RAW_SOCKETS (most Unix-Based) and with root privileges.
 Finally, most of the ISPs have implementations in place that will either drop or re-structure spoofed packets

 *[3]Again check [primalsecurity.net's](http://www.primalsecurity.net) perfect blogpost about producing an .exe

-*[4]Detailed documentation on creating plugins available in [Online Documentation](http://rspet.readthedocs.io/en/latest/dev/)!
+*[4]Detailed documentation on creating Plug-ins available in [Online Documentation](http://rspet.readthedocs.io/en/latest/dev/)!

 ## Deployment: